Reidwilliamson13/react-petland/README.md

+# PetLand App

+This is a simple Petland app created with React.js and is meant to assist users in choosing their next furry friend.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).